In this article:

 It is best to increase your vitamin D uptake by consuming vitamin D rich foods such as milk.
 You can also use supplements upon consulting your doctor.

 While some studies support the use of vitamin D for improving knee pain, further research is required to establish its efficacy.

 6. Try a castor oil pack

-However, its use is based on anecdotal evidence, and therefore should only be used as an additional therapy with caution.
+Castor oil has been long used for treating various pains, including sciatica and arthritis.
+It has been found to possess anti-inflammatory ricinoleic acid which may help reduce pain.
+(10) However, its use is based on anecdotal evidence and therefore should only be used as an additional therapy with caution.

 How to use:

 - Prepare calendula tea by steeping the herb in around three cups of boiling water and strain.

 - Soak a cloth in the warm tea.

 - Massage the affected knee with castor oil and cover with the soaked cloth, leaving it for up to 7 hours.